awsdocs/aws-doc-sdk-examples/cpp/example_code/rds/README.md

 ## Overview

-Shows how to use the AWS SDK for C++ to work with Amazon Relational Database Service.
+Shows how to use the AWS SDK for C++ to work with Amazon Relational Database Service (Amazon RDS).

 <!--custom.overview.start-->
 <!--custom.overview.end-->